minna-xD/JavaScript30/readme.md

 ﻿# JavaScript30

 Joined the JavaScript 30 Day Challenge at [https://JavaScript30.com](https://JavaScript30.com).
 I've got to know SO much new stuff during this course and I'm always amazed how elegantly (especially thanks to ES6) JS can be written.
-This repo will work as a nice little treasure trove of JS techniques.
+This repo will work as a nice little treasure trove of JS (and CSS) techniques.

 ## Challenges